PauldeCortanze/Master_Thesis/docs/notebooks/hpp_sizing.rst

 -  LCOE: Levelized cost of energy.
 -  IRR: Internal rate of return.
-It is not defined for projects that produce negative Net present values.
-Hydesigb returns IRR = 0 if the NPV < 0.
+It is not defined for projects that produce negative net present values (NPV).
+Hydesign returns IRR = 0 if the NPV < 0.
 Nevertheless, optimizations can be problematic for sites without a clear case.
 -  NPV/CAPEX: Net present value over total CAPEX.
 A good proxy variable, that will produce optimal sites with the optimal IRR, but that is defined on sites with negative NPV.

-The available variables for optimiaztion are:
+The available variables for optimization are:

 ::